rpellerin/rpellerin.github.io/content/airlines.md

 # TAP Air Portugal

 The official portuguese airline?
 Even on short flights (~2 hours), we had a free meal and a beverage.
 No tablets on the seats.
 Not much space for legs.

+# Joon

+Owned by Air France, doomed to merge with Air France some time in 2019.
+I only flied with them to go to Berlin from Paris and back.
+Each time, I was served a snack or a sandwich with a drink (no alcohol) for free.
+No tablets on seats.
+One time, I was denied boarding because you know, all airlines do overbooking, and that time I was one of the two lucky guy who checked in at the very last minute.
+Unfortunately, every expected passenger showed up, so no seat for me.
+They offered a 175 euro voucher + a night at a nearby Ibis hotel + taxi to and from hotel.
+I took the next morning flight for free of course but still, a pain in the ass...A